Excel in the Growing Field of Dental Hygiene

 - Complete and submit a Health Professions Programs Application

 - You will be notified via your MyWestmoreland email if you are eligible to take the National League for Nursing Pre-Admission Examination (NLN-PAX), which is the next step in the evaluation process.
-Study materials are optional and available for purchase.

 - Submit official transcript from all secondary schools attended, graduate equivalency degree (GED) programs and any other formal educational program beyond high school.